funblaster22/Ant-Game-Jam/README.md

 Made for the SIGGD September 2023 Game Jam

-Team: Oliver Long, Ethan Dawes, Sam Shafer, Nicole Tomaszewski, Tyler Hsieh, Sara
+Team: Oliver Long, Ethan Dawes, Sam Shafer, Nicole Tomaszewski, Tyler Hsieh, Sara Xiao

 Controls: <br>
 Move mouse to move, stay close to the center of the screen to walk slowly<br>